 With miles of coastline surrounding Thanet, locals are sure to have made the most of this during the lockdown as a favourite stroll spot.
 However it’s not just the beaches, but the promenades and the green spaces too, and while we can’t enjoy a guided tour, the self-guided walks are still available taking in Margate’s origins as a resort and Broadstairs’ vivid history.
 If a walk isn’t quite enough power output for you, then the 32 mile long circular Viking Coastal Trail is the one for you.
 It’s family friendly too, so it’s ideal whether it’s a post-school from home day clearing of the mind or a weekend jaunt.
 Coastal escapes

 Whether a clear mind is achieved by a walk, a cycle or simply taking in some nature, Betteshanger Park has 250 acres to help you get there!
 With its parkland, tracks and play areas still open, local families and individuals can still use the park to get their daily exercise.
-Once things do get back to a form of normal, take a peek at their events calendar as there is a range of outdoor-themed activities.
+Plus, take a peek at their events calendar as there is a range of outdoor-themed activities.
 Dig for that min(e)dfulness

 Photography at home

 Heading out with the camera on your walk is one of the best ways to lose yourself in creativity by looking at your surroundings differently.
-Once you have headed out though it can sometimes be difficult to know how to shoot, or how to edit, yet Louise Hubbard Photography has workshops covering exactly those subjects!
-The 10 week course has started, however there are still ones available each week – on the 3rd February there’s Still Life/table top photography and Photoshop courses dotted throughout the coming weeks.
+Once you have headed out though it can sometimes be difficult to know how to shoot, or how to edit, yet Louise Hubbard Photography has workshops covering exactly those subjects in beautiful settings across Kent!
 Shoot to break the monotony

 Get ready for Spring